nss-cohort-36/bangazon-api-imagination-station-api/README.md

+# Bangazon Django REST API

-## Steps to get the Bangazon API started:
+## Steps to get the Bangazon API started

-- Clone the repo and `cd` into it
+1. Create a new directory in your terminal.
+Clone down this repository by clicking the "Clone or Download" button above, copying the SSH key, and running the following command in your terminal `git clone sshKeyGoesHere`.
+1. `cd bangazon-api-imagination-station-api`

-- Create your OSX virtual environment in Terminal:
+1. Create your OSX virtual environment in Terminal:

   - `python -m venv bangazonenv`
   - `source ./bangazonenv/bin/activate`